 Stink bugs are attracted to light, so think about the lighting outside your home.
 Try to get rid of any outdoor lights you don’t need to make your home less attractive to bugs.
 If you can’t reduce the lighting, switch to yellow bulbs which are less attractive to bugs.

 As mentioned above, you can also keep stink bugs out by spraying pesticides.
 The best approach is to use a pesticide with an effective residual that will kill any bugs that cross it even after it has dried, and also repel them from the structure.

 A pesticide such as Harris Stink Bug Killer can be sprayed around your home in late summer and early fall.
 This will create a barrier that will kill stink bugs that try to cross it before they can get inside.

 - Great Value - 1 Gallon allows for repeated applications to effectively eliminate bugs

 - Extended Trigger Sprayer - Use included extended trigger sprayer to treat where bugs are hiding

-- Long Residual - Continues to kill german roaches, ants, and asian lady beetles for weeks after application
+- Long Residual - Continues to kill german roaches, ants, moths, asian lady beetles and much more for weeks after...

 Once the bugs are inside, they can be killed with pesticides designed for indoor use.
 An aerosol spray such as CB 80 will kill stink bugs on contact when you find them in your house.
 This product comes with a special crack and crevice applicator that makes it great for applying into wall voids, around pipes, and other places where stink bugs may be entering.